MartinJHallberg/rental_contract_rag/README.md

 # Rental Contract RAG Checker 🏠

-A demo application that uses Retrieval-Augmented Generation (RAG) to analyze rental contracts against Danish Rental Law.
+This is a demo application that uses Retrieval-Augmented Generation (RAG) to analyze rental contracts against Danish Rental Law.
 Upload your rental contract PDF and get instant analysis for potential legal issues and violations.

 ## 🚀 Features